p0t4t0sandwich/BadSpawns/README.md

 - [ ] Command to list the blacklisted mobs
 - [ ] Command to reload the config
 - [ ] Command to enable/disable the plugin
+- [ ] Config options for height-dependant cancels